chris-hildebrandt/LearnAndCode-2.3/Course-Materials/Weekly-Modules/week-20-code-review-collaboration.md

 ### For Cohort Members (With Classmates):
 1. Branch `week-20/<your-name>` (only for documentation changes).
 2. Review two classmates' Week 19 PRs.
-3. Focus comments on behaviour ("This breaks filtering when priority is empty because…").
+3. Focus comments on behavior ("This breaks filtering when priority is empty because…").
 4. Provide at least one suggestion comment (`suggestion` block or code snippet).
 5. On your PR, respond to every comment within 24 hours—commit fixes as needed.
 6. Capture review activity in the Review Log below.